paymill/paymill-magento/README.md

 Paymill-Magento
 ====================

 Paymill extension for Magento (Tested on version 1.5.x - 1.7.x).
-This extension installs two payment methods: Credic card and direct debit.
-The second is available in Germany only.
+This extension installs two payment methods: Credid card and direct debit.
+The second one is available in Germany only.

 Paymill credit card form: